Monday March 4 - Wednesday March 6, 2019

-You’ll also have a chance to learn about how Shared Reading can be used to support the development of meaning-making and language skills as well as phonological awareness.
-You’ll have an opportunity to plan out and practice a series of Shared Reading lessons, focusing on different skills across the sessions.
+You’ll also have a chance to learn about how shared reading can be used to support the development of meaning- making, language skills and phonological awareness.
+Presenters will coach you as you plan and practice a series of shared reading lessons, focusing on different skills across the sessions.
+You’ ll consider ways to enrich your children’ s vocabulary through this work.

-The institute will also address the significance of drawing and writing for a variety of purposes, from sharing stories about the people and places from students’ lives to teaching everything they know about the things they love the most.
-You can imagine the opportunities for rich language development as kids talk, draw, and write and the presenters will give you concrete strategies and coaching prompts to get young writers to say and do even more.
-You will learn new ways of using blocks for more than building, so that students are provided with problem-solving opportunities to plan and carry out projects while incorporating literacy connections, such as signs, maps, blueprints, and books.
+There is nothing more child-centered than the writing workshop.
+You’ll get practical nuts and bolts help making your writing workshop work for very young children.
+As part of this, you’ll address the importance of drawing and oral storytelling as well as of writing.
+In any good writing workshop, there are countless opportunities for rich language development as kids talk, draw, and write, and the presenters will give you concrete strategies and coaching prompts to help your young writers say and do even more.
+You will also learn new ways of using blocks for more than building, so that students are provided with problem-solving opportunities as they plan and carry out projects while incorporating literacy connections, including making signs, maps, blueprints, and books.

 $650/$600 NYC DOE